unsureboolean/GPTPersona-Bot/README.md

 ### Mode

-* `public mode (default)`  RobGPT California directly replies on the channel to targeted chats
+* `public mode (default)`  GPTPersonaBot directly replies on the channel to targeted chats

-* `private mode` RobGPT's reply can only be seen by the person who used the command
+* `private mode` GPTPersonaBot's reply can only be seen by the person who used the command

-* `replyall mode` RobGPT will reply to all messages in the channel without using slash commands
+* `replyall mode` GPTPersonaBot will reply to all messages in the channel without using slash commands

+### Chat

+* `/chat` Command can be used to chat with the bot outside of replyAll mode.

+### Draw

+* In beta, currently working I think...

 # Setup